rcslab/aurora-bench/README.md

 Requirements
 ------------
  * A running FreeBSD 12.1 system with the Aurora patches
- * 4xIntel 900P Optane SSD for the Aurora host
+ * 4xIntel 900P Optane SSD (250 GiB each, 1 TiB Total) for the Aurora host
  * 10 Gbps NICs (we tested with X722 NICs) on all machine
  * Multiple hosts for redis/YCSB and memcached/mutilate benchmarks
  * Client require the installation of ssh keys for the root user on the Aurora